ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ### Dry running the promotion and upgrade
 {: #promotion-dry-run}

 In order to evaluate the effects of major version upgrades, you can trigger a dry run.
 A dry run does not perform the promotion and upgrade, but it does simulate it, with the results printed to the database logs.
 You can access and view your database logs through the [Log Analysis Integration](/docs/databases-for-postgresql?topic=cloud-databases-logging).
-This ensures the version you are currently running with its extensions can be successfully upgraded to your intended version.
+This ensures the version that you are currently running with its extensions can be successfully upgraded to your intended version.

 The dry run must be run with `skip_initial_backup` set to `false`, and `version` defined.
 ```curl